Barron Trump Is Planning Sleepovers At The White House For His Friends

 Barron Trump currently attends Columbia Grammar and Preparatory School, located on Manhattan’s Upper West Side.

 Cameras will probably catch a glimpse of Barron Trump during the White House’s annual Easter Egg hunt.
-The source added that Barron will be in attendance of the event, which his mother will host.
+The source added that Barron will be in attendance at the event, which his mother will host.

 Barron Trump looks forward to hosting White House sleepovers https://t.co/JIMYFOKJT0 pic.twitter.com/cKIoxZYPlT